jdereg/java-util/README.md

 * **UrlInvocationHandler** - Use to easily communicate with RESTful JSON servers, especially ones that implement a Java interface that you have access to.

 Version History
+* 1.22.0
+ * Added `GraphComparator` which is used to compute the difference (delta) between two object graphs.
+The generated `List` of Delta objects can be 'played' against the source to bring it up to match the target.
+Very useful in transaction processing systems.
 * 1.21.0
  * Added `Executor` which is used to execute Operating System commands.
 For example, `Executor exector = new Executor(); executor.exec("echo This is handy");  assertEquals("This is handy", executor.getOut().trim());`
  * bug fix: `CaseInsensitiveMap`, when passed a `LinkedHashMap`, was inadvertently using a HashMap instead.